Anthony Mann: 1947–1949: Film noir and career breakthrough

-Western films and collaborations with James Stewart (1950–1958)
+1950–1958: Western films and collaborations with James Stewart

 The 1950s marked a notable turn in Mann's career, in which he directed a total of ten Western films throughout the decade (three of which were released in 1950).
 After Border Incident (1949), Mann was approached by Nicholas Nayfack, who asked him: "How would you like to direct a Western?
 I've a scenario here that seems interesting."
 He was handed the script for Devil's Doorway (1950), deeming it "the best script I had ever read."
 The film starred Robert Taylor, portraying a Shoshone native who faces prejudice after returning home in Medicine Bow, Wyoming following his decorated service in the American Civil War.
-Principal photography began on August 15, 1949 and lasted until mid-October.
+Principal photography began on August 15, 1949, and lasted until mid-October.
 MGM initially withheld the film because of its topical subject, but released the film after Delmer Daves' Broken Arrow (1950), which starred James Stewart, had become successful.
-When released, the film was neither a critical or commercial success.
+When it was released, the film was neither a critical or commercial success.

 He followed this with a Western at Universal, starring James Stewart, Winchester '73 (1950).
 The film was originally set to be directed by Fritz Lang, but he felt Stewart was unsuitable for the lead role and dropped out.
 When Stewart had seen a rough cut of Devil's Doorway (1950), he suggested Mann as a replacement.
 Mann readily accepted, but threw out the script calling Borden Chase for a rewrite.
-Principal photography began on February 14, 1950 in Tucson, Arizona for a thirty-day shooting schedule.
+Principal photography began on February 14, 1950, in Tucson, Arizona for a thirty-day shooting schedule.
 The film was a commercial success, earning $2.25 million in distributor rentals becoming Universal Pictures' second-most successful film of 1950.

 At the invitation of Hal Wallis, Mann directed the Western The Furies (1950) at Paramount starring Barbara Stanwyck and Walter Huston.
 Also released in summer 1950, the film grossed $1.55 million in distributor rentals in the United States and Canada.
 Mann reflected, "It had marvellous characters, interesting notices, but it failed because nobody in it cared about anything—they were all rudderless, rootless, and haters."
 In the fall of 1950, Mann was sent to Cinecittà to do second-unit work on Quo Vadis (1951).
 There, Mann worked 24 nights, filming the burning of Rome sequence with assistant cinematographer William V. Skall.

 Side Street (1950) was the final film noir that Mann directed.
 The film starred Farley Granger and Cathy O'Donnell, reteaming after They Live by Night (1948).
 He next directed a period thriller with Dick Powell, The Tall Target (1952).